Irvine Library System

 Has the City’s library decision been made, or are negotiations continuing regarding who will provide services for the existing libraries and a future site at the Great Park?

-• Answer: The City Council will make a decision on July 23, 2024 regarding a City Library System.
-If the City Council decides to withdraw from the OCPL system, the City will transition into providing services for Irvine’s Heritage Park Library and University Park Library and any future sites would fall under the purview of the City.
+• Answer: The Irvine City Council approved the transition of library services from the County of Orange to the City of Irvine.
+The City Council also directed City staff to reopen negotiations with the County to expedite the lease expiration of University Park Library and begin the design process and funding option exploration for a new library building in Irvine.
+The agreement was approved by the County Board of Supervisors in August.
+The City will transition into providing services for Irvine’s Heritage Park Library and University Park Library and any future sites would fall under the purview of the City.
 OCPL will retain rights and interests to the Katie Wheeler facility given that the building is located in a larger County park.

 Will the many programs at Irvine libraries continue, and will they remain free to the community?

-• Answer: With negotiations ongoing, the City has no planned changes to the programs at Irvine libraries.
+• Answer: The City has no planned changes to the programs at Irvine libraries.

 Will our OCPL cards continue to access the larger offerings of the OCPL system (including physical and digital collections, programming, and services)?

-• Answer: If the City does decide to pursue its own library system, as part of the transition, Irvine residents will maintain a right to access the items located within the County library system after transitioning to a City-run library operation.
+• Answer: As part of the transition, Irvine residents will maintain a right to access the items located within the County library system after transitioning to a City-run library operation.
 Details are yet to be determined.

 What will be the role of the Friends of the Library (FOL) and the bookstores if the City withdraws from OCPL?